Binary Funding Impacts in Derivative Valuation: Modeling

-In the case of \textit{clean close-out}, $\Jt^i$, $i \in \{H, C\}$, represent the amount of breach of the contract.
-Recall $B$ and $p^N$ are independent of $V$.
-Therefore, showing the existence and uniqueness of the hedger's hedging portfolio and hedging strategy, $(V, \pi)$, reduces to investigating the BSDE of the XVA process (\ref{dyn-xva}).
-Before examining the solvability, assuming the existence and integrability, we define each component in the incremental XVA and give some remarks on them. \begin{definition} Assume that there exists $(X, \pit$) satisfying (\ref{dyn-xva}).
-Then for $t < \btau$, we define adjustment processes: $\emph{FCA}$, $\emph{FBA}$, $\emph{CVA}$, $\emph{DVA}$, and incremental adjustment processes: $ \emph{FBA}^\Delta$, $\emph{FCA}^\Delta$, $ \emph{DVA}^\Delta$, $ \emph{CVA}^\Delta$ processes as follows:
+while under \textit{clean price}, $\Jt^H_t(X_{t-})=L^HL^m\pt_{t-}^+$ and $\Jt^C_t(X_{t-})=L^CL^m\pt_{t-}^-$.
+In the case of \textit{clean price}, $\Jt^i$, $i \in \{H, C\}$, represent the loss inflicted to the hedger from breaching of the contract.
+Recall that $B$ and $P$ are independent of $V$.
+Therefore, providing existence and uniqueness of the hedger's hedging portfolio and hedging strategy, $(V, \pi)$, reduces to investigating the BSDE of the adjustment process (\ref{dyn-xva}).
+Before examining the solvability, assuming the existence and integrability, we define each component in the incremental adjustment and provide some corresponding remarks. \begin{definition} Assume that there exists $(X, \pit$) satisfying (\ref{dyn-xva}).
+Then for $t < \btau$, we define adjustment processes: $ \emph{FCA}$, $\emph{FBA}$, $\emph{CVA}$, $\emph{DVA}$, and incremental funding adjustment processes: $ \emph{FBA}^\Delta$, $\emph{FCA}^\Delta$ as follows: